PrefPy/opra/README.md

 The web app is built on Django, and uses an SQLite database.
 [Click here](https://docs.djangoproject.com/en/1.9/) for more information on how Django works.

+##Installation
+1. Install [Python](https://www.python.org/downloads/).
+It is recommended that you use the latest version of Python 3 (as of now, 3.4 or 3.5).
+2. Install Django.
+The easiest way to do this is through pip, which can be found [here] (https://pip.pypa.io/en/latest/installing/#installing-with-get-pip-py).
+Then you can install django simply by entering the command:

+   <code>pip install django</code>
+3. Install the dependencies listed below in the Dependencies section.
+4. Clone this project from Github
+5. To run the project, you open the command line (terminal), change to the current directory of the project.
+Then in the root of the project, enter the following commands:

+  <code>cd composcite</code>

+  <code>python3 manage.py runserver</code>

 ##Dependencies
 * **Django-mathfilters**: